Shirt Color Helper for Amazon, Redbubble and Zazzle

 Right on top you can pick the text color you want to use for printing on a shirt, by default it is set to black.

-In the first tab pane below you see the different colors you can pick on Redbubble when creating a shirt.
+In the first tab pane below you see the different colors you can pick on Amazon Merch on Demand when creating a shirt.
 Colors are displayed in rectangular boxes with the phrase "Sample Text" printed on top in the selected text color.
 Below each box you see the shirt color name and whether the contrast with the text color is okay to use.

 When you choose a different text color, the sample texts and contrast indicators are updated on the fly.
-The 2nd and 3rd tabs show the colors available as light and dark shirts on Zazzle respectively.
+The remaining tabs do the same for Redbubble, and Zazzle, the latter being divided in light and dark shirt colors.

 Choosing a good color combination is not only a matter of good contrast, but readability matters especially when printing meaningful text.

-If you find this tool helpful share it with your shirt-creating friends and don't forget to check out my stores on Redbubble and Zazzle to see if you find a nice shirt or other product for yourself or someone you love.
+If you find the Shirt Color Helper useful, share it with your shirt-creating friends and don't forget to check out my products to see if you find something nice for yourself or someone you love.

 Happy shirt creation!